61.3 F

 The federal agency emphasized that laws like FERPA and PPRA override state policies.

-The department is accusing states and school districts of turning “the concept of privacy on its head” by prioritizing government officials’ concerns over those of parents and .
+The department is accusing states and school districts of turning “the concept of privacy on its head” by prioritizing government officials’ concerns over those of parents and families.
 McMahon noted that moving forward, the correct application of FERPA will be to “empower all parents to protect their children from the radical ideologies that have taken over many schools.”

 In Virginia, Gov. Glenn Youngkin has consistently made parental rights a cornerstone of his administration.
 Along with his Republican colleagues, Youngkin has leaned on a state law asserting that “a parent has a fundamental right to make decisions concerning the upbringing, education, and care of the parent’s child.”